-What changes will make the 2018 Hyundai Tucson different?
+What changes make the 2018 Hyundai Tucson different?

-If you decided this shapely five-seater is what you’re looking for in a compact crossover SUV.
-It’s roomy, solid, and rides and handles well, despite steering feel that can be annoyingly imprecise.
-The ’17 Tucson is also worth considering as an outstanding example of Hyundai’s approach to delivering modern features and impressive materials that make a great impression on the showroom floor.
-Less obvious, until you live with it, is a powertrain quirk that affects Eco, Sport, and Limited models.
+Because you like its looks and value proposition – and don’t care to wait for – or pay more for — whatever changes are in store for 2019.
+Today’s Tuscon is roomy, solid, and rides and handles well, despite steering feel that can be annoyingly imprecise.
+It’s also worth considering as an outstanding example of this South Korean automaker’s knack for styling, features, and materials quality that make great impressions on the showroom floor.
+Less obvious, until you live with it, is a quirk that affects the turbocharged powertrain Tucson’s top two trim levels.
 Learn more about that in “Any mechanical changes?” below.

 Any mechanical changes?

 No, and probably none until the 2021 redesign.
 All ’18 Tucsons again come standard with front-wheel drive and are available with all-wheel drive (AWD) for an extra $1,400.
 Like most in the class, this AWD system isn’t designed for serious off-roading.
 But unlike most, a console button allows drivers to lock in a 50/50 front/rear torque split at slow speeds to enhance traction on low-grip surfaces.

 The SE, SEL, and SEL Plus models use a 2.0-liter four-cylinder engine with 164 horsepower and 151 pound-feet of torque.
 It’s mated to a six-speed automatic transmission.
 Acceleration with this drivetrain is adequate at best; you’re going to want more power for highway passing and merging.